Making a Difference with Talent, Passion, and Compassion Casa Milagro – DREAM

 Of course, our most precious children, Vicente, Axel, Emily, Gannier, Desiree, and Natalie, thank you for your trust and faith in me.
 Thank you for giving a voice to the children in Costa Rica.
 You guys are the most beautiful angels.

 Please give the children in Costa Rica a chance to dream.
 Please visit www.casamilagro.org

 Thank you and may God bless you all!

 Both Lydia and I wanted to thank our incredible blog sponsors and specific vendors that helped make this shoot possible.

 To Evan Green and Tony Blue, you are our shining stars over at Hurlbut Visuals.
 Thank you for all that you do to help educate filmmakers as well as educate us about powerful causes.
 You illuminate our creations.

-To Jarred Land, John Howard and Brent Carter, you have given us a tool that helps us inspire, call others to action and gives individuals the ability to DREAM.
+To Jarred Land, John Howard, and Brent Carter, you have given us a tool that helps us inspire, call others to action, and give individuals the ability to DREAM.